Papers & work in progress

 We introduce Graphical Quadratic Algebra (GQA), a string diagrammatic calculus extending the language of Graphical Affine Algebra with a new generator characterised by invariance under rotation matrices.
 We show that GQA is a sound and complete axiomatisation for three different models: quadratic relations, which are a compositional formalism for least-squares problems, Gaussian stochastic processes, and Gaussian stochastic processes extended with non-determinisms.
 The equational theory of GQA sheds light on the connections between these perspectives, giving an algebraic interpretation to the interplay of stochastic behaviour, relational behaviour, non-determinism, and conditioning.
 As applications, we discuss various case studies, including linear regression, probabilistic programming, and electrical circuits with realistic (noisy) components.

-An Introduction to String Diagrams for Computer Scientists, with Fabio Zanasi – ArxiV
+An Introduction to String Diagrams for Computer Scientists, with Fabio Zanasi – Accepted for publication by CUP, Arxiv

 This document is an elementary introduction to string diagrams.
 It takes a computer science perspective: rather than using category theory as a starting point, we build on intuitions from formal language theory, treating string diagrams as a syntax with its semantics.
 After the basic theory, pointers are provided to contemporary applications of string diagrams in various fields of science.